Which 30 Weight Oil Do I Use, 0W-30, 5W-30 or 10W-30?

 Reviewed by Jaytan:

 I have used nothing but Amsoil products in all my vehicles - all the best synthetics when available.
-A few of my vehicles call for a 5W-30, one calls for a 5W-20.
-I have been using 0W-20 because I like the Colder Weather oils for Canada and I'm an easy

-Senior driver.
 My twin turbo 3.5 liter Ecoboost has cost me one turbo already at 70,000 Kms (45,000. miles).
-Would you recommend using the 0W-30 or 5W-30 or 5W-20 for the sake of the Turbochargers ?
-I'd sure appreciate a reply.
-Kind regards, Jaytan

 Re: Weights of Amsoil applications

 Sorry to hear about turbo failure.
-5W30 is the recommended viscosity for
+5W30 is the recommended viscosity for the EcoBoost.
+Use the signature series for maximum protection.

 You can also use 0w30 as it is technically a 30 weight oil.
 However for warranty purposes, it is best to stick with OEM recommended 5w30.
 Replied by Tech Admin